Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Vessels_and_Mixing/Readme.md

 - __stirring_type__
   - Type: string
-  - Description: There are several types of stirring methods used in laboratory and industrial settings, including magnetic stirring, mechanical stirring, overhead stirring and other methods.
+  - Description: There are several types of stirring methods used in laboratory and industrial settings, including magnetic stirring (from vessel bottom), mechanical stirring, overhead stirring and other methods.

 - __number_of_stirrers__
   - Type: posfloat